Explore the Towhee (Rufous-sided) Mating, Nesting, Feeding Habits

 In the southern parts of their range, breeding may start as early as March, while in northern regions, it might be delayed until May.

-You'll most likely hear these birds than see them since they are secretive birds.
-You can listen to their call above.
+You'll most likely hear these birds than see them since they are ver secretive.
+You can listen to their call below.

 Males arrive first and begin singing to announce and defend their territory of about 1 1/2 to 2 acres.